 Supply Chain Business Continuity Planning

-Supply chain resiliency in the face of unexpected disruptions is essential to meeting customer expectations for quality and availability.
-The EMC Supply Chain Business Continuity Planning (BCP) program sets strategies to prepare for, and react to, potential disruptions from events such as natural disasters, civil unrest, and financial instability.
-This planning makes our supply chain more resilient in the face of large-scale events that could create delivery, quality, or production issues.
+Supply chain resilience in the face of unexpected disruptions is essential to meeting customer expectations for quality and availability.
+The EMC Supply Chain Business Continuity Planning (BCP) program sets strategies to prepare for, and react to, unexpected environmental, financial or social events that could disrupt our supply chain.

 In 2014, we continued to augment visibility into our supply chain.
-We mapped our products’ parts to more than 800 Tier 1 and Tier 2 supplier sites.
-This enables the Supply Chain Business Continuity team to visualize and analyze our global manufacturing “hotspots” locations where our suppliers are concentrated.
-These part numbers are mapped back to EMC products and revenue metrics to understand the significance to EMC’s financial performance, should there be a disruption in the availability of any one part, site or supplier to EMC’s financial performance.
+We mapped our products’ parts to more than 900 Tier 1 and Tier 2 supplier sites.
+This enables the Supply Chain Business Continuity team to visualize and analyze our global manufacturing footprint.
+These parts are then mapped back to EMC products and revenue metrics to understand the significance of any one part, site or supplier to EMC’s financial performance.